 For more information, please call the Family Justice Center at (908) 527-4980.

-YWCA Union County provides a Liaison between our agency and Union County Division of Child Protection and Permanency (DCP&P) offices to provide support and advocacy to their clients who are victims of domestic violence.
-The goal is to assist DCP&P workers with domestic violence assessments to identify abuse, intervention for victims of domestic violence and their children, and to offer guidance about steps need for their protection.
+YWCA Union County provides a Domestic Violence Liaison (DVL) between our agency and the Union County Division of Child Protection and Permanency (DCP&P) offices to provide support and advocacy to their clients who are victims of domestic violence.
+The YWCA also has a DVL based out of the Emergency Department (ED) of Trinitas Medical Center in Elizabeth, providing on the spot support and resources for victims of domestic violence coming to the ED for medical treatment.

 For more information, please call (908) 355-1995 ext.
 231 or 232.